Resources For Survivors During COVID-19

 - NYS State Courts remain open virtually for essential/emergency matters.
 Family Court can still support you.
 Learn more about filing for an emergency order of protection or to address emergency issues around custody or visitation orders, or to update your order of protection.

-Grab and Go meals are now for all New Yorkers.
+- Grab and Go meals are now for all New Yorkers.
 No one will be turned away.
 Participants will be able to pick up three meals.
-To find a meal hub, text “NYCFOOD” or “COMIDA” to 877-877.
-Learn more
+To find a meal hub, text "NYCFOOD" or "COMIDA" to 877-877.
+Learn more about free meals

-One week of free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens, in partnership with the Food Bank of NYC and the NYC Young Men’s Initiative (YMI).
-Learn more
+- One week of free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens, in partnership with the Food Bank of NYC and the NYC Young Men's Initiative (YMI).
+Learn more about free groceries

 Important note: SNAP benefits cannot be used to pay delivery fees.
 Be sure to confirm an online store delivers to your home address.